Indigenous languages of South America: Grammar

 As is the case worldwide, the majority of South American languages, such as Andean languages and Bora–Witoto languages, predominantly use suffixes.
 It is also common to find agglutinative languages that use many suffixes and a few prefixes, as is the case with Arawakan and Pano-Tacanan languages.
 Some language families use prefixes and suffixes, but only a few per word as in Cariban, Tupian, and Macro-Jê (it has been proposed that these three families could form a Je-Tupi-Carib superfamily).
 A few languages extensively use prefixes and even more suffixes, like Hibito–Cholon languages.
 No languages have been found that use prefixes exclusively to mark grammatical relations.
-Isolating languages, which practically lack affixes, such as Shelknam and Tehuelche, are quite rare in South America.
+Isolating languages, which practically lack affixes, such as Selkʼnam and Tehuelche, are quite rare in South America.

 The morphological complexity of words varies enormously; in Guarani (Tupian), the average is three morphemes, while in Piro (Arawakan), it is six morphemes.
 In Yuracaré, many words are formed by reduplication, a procedure also used systematically in Tupian languages.
 The composition is very frequent, just like in the rest of the world, although it is a rare procedure in Chonan languages that are highly isolating.
 Nominal incorporation in the verb is also frequent in America.
 As for the classical morphological types, among the agglutinating languages, Quechua, Pano-Tacanan languages, or Mapuche are found.
 Cariban and Tupian languages are slightly fusional, and Chon languages are the clearest case of isolating languages.

 Guaicuru languages (Mataco–Guaicuru) have a grammatical gender distinction in the noun, although other languages have special morphemes to differentiate masculine and feminine in the markings of a person of the verb (Arawakan, Witoto, Tucanoan).
 Languages without a grammatical gender distinction are the most numerous, just like in the rest of the world.
 Regarding grammatical number, distinction between singular and plural is optional in the third person of many Cariban and Tupian languages, whereas Mapuche and Yaghan obligatorily distinguish the singular from the dual and the plural.
 Grammatical case is usually indicated by suffixes or post-positions more often than with prepositions.
 Nominal classifiers that classify nouns according to the shape of the object or the way they appear naturally are frequent in Chibchan, Tucanoan, and Yanomaman languages.
 It is also common in some languages (Guaicuru, Mataco, Cocama) for some words to have different forms if the speaker is male or female.